 - Pour hot water from the kettle into a measuring jug up to the ½ cup (120ml) line and to the hot water add the coconut oil and salt and add to the blender.

 - Blend for a minute or so until well mixed and smooth.

 - Pour out immediately into a container or bowl.

-*I tried it with coconut milk powder and the consistency is much thinner.
+- I tried it with coconut milk powder and the consistency is much thinner.
 However, it still works perfectly as a 1-1 replacement in recipes that are going to be baked/cooked such as fudge for example.
 But if you're using it in a no-bake recipe then I wouldn't use coconut milk powder for this.